The Limits of Assumption-free Tests for Algorithm Performance: Discussion

 \section{Discussion}

-In this paper, we consider the tasks of algorithm evaluation and algorithm comparison.
-Our main results characterize the limitations of black-box tests to perform inference on these questions, showing that it is impossible for a universally valid test to have high power under any alternative hypothesis, unless the number of available data is far higher than the target sample size.
-Our results also show that even an assumption of algorithmic stability is not sufficient to circumvent this hardness result, outside of the consistency regime.
+In this paper, we consider the tasks of algorithm/model evaluation and algorithm/model comparison.
+Our main results characterize the difference between these questions and the limitations of black-box tests to perform inference on algorithmic questions, showing that it is impossible for a universally valid test to have high power under any alternative hypothesis, unless the number of available data is far higher than the target sample size.
+Our results also show that an assumption of algorithmic stability is not sufficient to circumvent this hardness result, unless in the consistency regime.

 Assessing the quality of models and modeling algorithms are common tasks in many fields, we believe that our results are useful in clarifying the gap between questions that assess an algorithm (\texttt{EvaluateAlg} and \texttt{CompareAlg}), versus questions that assess a particular fitted model produced by the algorithm (\texttt{EvaluateModel} and \texttt{CompareModel}).
-While our results establish the hardness of these first two problems, even under a stability assumption, an important open question for further research is whether there are alternative mild assumptions (on the algorithm and/or on the data) that would enable powerful inference on \texttt{EvaluateAlg} and \texttt{CompareAlg} even under sample size constraints.
+While our results establish the hardness of these first two problems, even under a certain stability assumption, an important open question for further research is whether there are alternative mild assumptions (on the algorithm and/or on the data) that would enable powerful inference on \texttt{EvaluateAlg} and \texttt{CompareAlg} even under sample size constraints.
+There is much room to explore in this direction; here we mention two lines of work, which might provide us with some inspiration.
+These two lines work aim to achieve distribution-free inference for the algorithm risk in slightly different settings.
+The first line is conformal risk control.
+Translate conformal risk control in our context, it assumes we have a class of algorithms parameterized by $\lambda \in \bbR$, and the loss function is monotone in $\lambda$.
+Then the main result of conformal risk control \citep{angelopoulosconformal} shows that we can {\it select} one algorithm, i.e., $\hat{\lambda}$, based on our data so that the selected algorithm has risk control without any assumption on the data distribution.
+Note that compared to our target, conformal risk control relaxes the goal by finding one particular algorithm whose risk is controlled, and it has some requirement on the class of algorithms.
+The second line of work is about distribution-free excess risk control.
+Since in many scenarios, the algorithm risk is relative to the problem difficulty, it is natural to compare the target predictor $\hf_n$ with the best possible risk achievable via some reference class of functions, say $\mathcal{F}$.
+For some special $\mathcal{F}$, it has been shown in \cite{mourtada2022distribution,mourtada2022improper} that we can achieve almost distribution-free upper bound for $R_{P,n}(\cA) - \inf_{f \in \mathcal{F}} R_P(f)$---the excess risk of the algorithm $\cA$ with respect to $\mathcal{F}$.
+Compared to our setting, these works choose to relax the target by considering one algorithm, and the inference target is changed to the excess risk.